-Also, make sure you take advantage of Instagram for business by converting your personal account into a business account or have an account dedicated to your wedding photography business.
+Also, make sure you take advantage of Instagram for business by converting your personal account into a business account or having an account dedicated to your wedding photography business.
 You’ll get added tracking benefits, and you could also link your Facebook business page to your Instagram account.

 Lastly, consider incorporating Instagram Stories into your social media strategy as a way to engage your audience.
 Stories are a great way to showcase your work and personality, which could be a big deciding factor for a client on who to book for their wedding.

-9. Connect On Twitter
+9. Connect To Twitter

 Twitter has a unique audience, and it is relatively easy to post on Twitter on a frequent basis.
 Sharing your blog posts on Twitter is pretty simple and could even be semi-automated with a variety of software.

-10. Attract Clients With Your Pinterest Page
+10. Attract Clients To Your Pinterest Page

 Image Courtesy: ShootDotEdit Customer @dianenicolephoto